 - 1/2 cup of Parmesan, grated, optional

 - Melt butter in a medium sauce pot over medium heat.
 Whisk in flour until smooth.
-Cook for one minute stirring constantly.
+Cook for a couple minutes, stirring constantly.

-- Once kale is soft, remove shallot and pour in cream sauce, folding with a spatula to combine.
-Season to taste with salt and pepper.
+- Once kale is soft, strain shallots from the sauce (if desired) and stir into kale in pan.
+Season with salt and pepper.

 - Optional: Mix in cream cheese and 1/4 cup of the Parmesan.
 Pour into an oven-safe dish, and top with remaining grated Parmesan.

-If you have concerns about these tricky compounds in your otherwise super healthy greens, blanch the greens first for one minute in briskly boiling water and wring dry with a towel before using in a recipe.
+If you have concerns about oxalates but are otherwise healthy, blanch the greens first for one minute in briskly boiling water.
+Then wring dry with a tea towel before using in any recipe.

 Keywords: kale, kale recipes, how to cook kale, sauteed kale, cream sauce recipe, Béchamel, oxalates